Jugglar-seudodev/fancaps-downloader_V2/README.md

 * `https://fancaps.net/{tv|anime}/episodeimages.php?...`: Url of episode page
 * `https://fancaps.net/movies/MovieImages.php?...`: Url of movie page

 Warning: Due to an issue with `&` caractère in args.
-Use double quote for the URL argument
+Use double quote for the URL argument, in the case of movies, the code was updated to download page by page because if you try to download all the images, fancaps will block you for a certain time

 ### Usage exemple: